Hummingbird Cake Recipe

 Cakes using oil in the recipe tend to bake higher, stay moist and tender longer, and result in a cake with an even, open crumb and a coarser texture than those using butter.

-I prefer to store this cake in the refrigerator since it contains fruit and is topped with cream cheese frosting.
-In the fridge, it will last up to a week.
+To store.
+Store this cake in the refrigerator since it contains fruit and is topped with cream cheese frosting.
+It will last up to 5 days in the fridge.

 Hummingbird Cake Recipe

-Hummingbird Cake is a classic, Southern cake recipe.
-Made with bananas, pineapple, and pecans and topped with a cream cheese frosting!
+This Hummingbird Cake recipe is a delicious Southern cake favorite.
+It's made with bananas, pineapple, pecans, and a decadent cream cheese frosting.
+It's a moist, flavorful heirloom cake recipe you'll love!

 Prep Time: 10 minutes